Non-CO2 Programme

 • 100% of your project costs if you are an RTO, charity, not for profit organisation, public sector organisation or research organisation

-Industrial Contribution fee
+Industrial contribution fee

 Applicants to this competition are required to pay an industrial contribution fee to the operating costs of the ATI.
 The industry contribution is fixed at 2.5% of the total grant per project.
 For more information on how the industrial contributions are calculated, please refer to the ATI Framework Agreement above.